gissehel/docker-nginx-reload/examples/raw/README.md

 # Introduction

-this example shows how to use both images [gissehel/nginx-with-reload] and [gissehel/expose-to-nginx] using [docker] and [crane].
+this example shows how to use both images [gissehel/nginx-with-reload] and [gissehel/expose-to-nginx] using [docker] command line only (no automation tool like [crane] or [docker-compose]/fig).

 If you're reading this and want to execute the command, perhaps you want to change the following detail to the crane.yaml file before starting:

 * The path `/opt/storage` is used in this example to storage all data for containers.
-Perhaps you want to change all occurences of that path in `crane.yaml` if you want to store the files elsewhere
+Perhaps you want to change all occurences of that path in all command lines if you want to store the files elsewhere
 * The name `.example.com` is used for vhosts.
 Perhaps yo want to use **your** domain here.
 If you don't have one, or you don't have one yet, you can edit `/etc/hosts` (or `c:\Windows\System32\drivers\etc\hosts`) to add the line `127.0.0.1 *.example.com`
-* If your port 80 is already binded, change `"80:80"` in `crane.yaml` to `"8000:80"` and use `http://ghost.example.com:8000/` instead of `http://ghost.example.com/` each time you want to test something in the browser
+* If your port 80 is already binded, change `"80:80"` in command lines to `"8000:80"` and use `http://ghost.example.com:8000/` instead of `http://ghost.example.com/` each time you want to test something in the browser

 # Tutorial